Welcome to the West Downs Neighbourhood Watch website

 DC Jon Woolley from the Priority Crime Team said ‘Our investigations led us to the fact that the offenders were working across the South and our colleagues in Hampshire were also working on the same offenders.
 We have worked jointly with Hampshire to trace the suspects.
 We quickly established a link between the suspects and South East London, and arrested key members on Thursday.
 The investigation is on-going, and we continue to target other offenders’.

 In the meantime Sussex Police are reminding people to properly secure their property.
 Consider window locks and alarms, and hide expensive items and jewellery.
+If you need security equipment then it can be found here.

 Guy Harbord, aged 29 years, from East Dulwich in South East London, was charged on Friday with Conspiracy to commit Burglary.
 This charge covers 77 house burglaries across the South East, with 24 such offences across West Sussex including Chichester, Horsham and Mid Sussex.
 He has been remanded in custody.
 Others arrested in connection with these burglaries remain on Police bail.